wj-tan/llm-chatbot-playground/1_streamlit_mistral7b_ollama/README.md

 ollama serve
 ```

-Ollama server and its API can be accessed via `http://localhost:11434/v1`
+Ollama server and its API can be accessed via `http://localhost:11434/v1` , you would need to edit the `app.py` , see optional section below.

 ---